 In 2019 he was commissioned by Stark Entertainment to arrange music from MARVEL superhero movies for live performances at both the Avengers exhibit and the Thunder Theater, one of Europe's biggest movie theaters, as part of CCXP Cologne.
 In the same year he also received a nomination for the German Gamemusic Award.

 His most recent projects include scores for several short films as well as the feature film "World Order" (dir.
-Roberto Puzzo) which is set to premiere in 2021.
+Roberto Puzzo) which premiered in late 2021.

 Currently, he is pursuing a Master of Music degree in Composition for Screen as a John Barry Scholar for Film Composition at the Royal College of Music in London.